-There are three types of pediatric scoliosis: Infantile scoliosis usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis afflicts children 11 to 18.
+There are three types of pediatric scoliosis: Infantile scoliosis, which usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis afflicts children 11 to 18.
 For some inexplicable reason, girls are more prone to scoliosis in adolescence than boys.

 “What’s unusual at the Southwest Scoliosis Institute is that we treat both children and adults,” explains Dr. Hostin.
 “What we provide here is a continuum of care, and our commitment really is to be able to care for you throughout your life.”

 The majority of children identified as having scoliosis may not need complex treatments, but they do need to be evaluated.
 Most often, we can assure parents that either we need to observe their child in four to six months, or their child’s risk is so low that they don’t need to come back.
-In the event the child does need treatment, we will discuss the available option with his or her parents.
-School scoliosis screening programs are often helpful in catching problems early so that braces can be used if necessary.
-However, once adulthood is reached, there is little evidence that wearing a brace halts the progression of a curvature.
+In the event the child does need treatment, we will discuss the available options with his or her parents.
+School scoliosis screening programs are often helpful in indetifying scoliosis early so that braces can be used if necessary.
+However, once adulthood is reached, there is little evidence that wearing a brace stops the progression of a curvature.

-Observation Many individuals do not require surgery to correct their condition.
-Pediatric patients in particular need to be observed closely before and during their adolescent growth spurt to identify curves that are progressing rapidly and those that remain stable over time.
+Observation Many children do not require surgery to correct their scoliosis.
+Pediatric patients in particular need to be observed closely before and during their adolescent growth spurts to identify any change in their curves that are progressing rapidly and those that remain stable over time.

-Bracing For large curves in skeletally immature children or curves that have worsened in a child who is still growing, we commonly recommend braces.
+Bracing For large curves in skeletally immature children or curves that have progressed in a child who is still growing, we commonly recommend bracing.
 In many cases, a brace can reduce the chance of a childhood curvature progressing to the point of requiring surgery.

-Spinal rehabilitation While physical therapy is not shown to alter the rate of curvature progression in either adult or pediatric patients, strengthening and conditioning exercise programs often help improve back pain.
+Physical Therapy While it is not shown to alter the rate of curvature progression in either adult or pediatric patients, strengthening and conditioning of muscles with exercise programs often helps improve back pain.

 If your child is suffering from scoliosis, call Southwest Scoliosis Institute for an examination today at 214-556-0565.